subhankardas/go-microservices/restaurant-service/README.md

 #### Local Development Setup

-1. Connect to PostgresDB server
+1. Connect to the PostgresDB server
     Login at [http://localhost:5050](http://localhost:5050/) using the admin credentials for pgAdmin > *Add New Server*

     ```bash
     Name: pg_server (any name will work)